ModelInference/dinv/README.md

 After you install the above dependencies, install DInv by running:
 `go install bitbucket.org/bestchai/dinv`

-The dinv binary will be generated at `$GOPATH/bin/dinv`.
+The DInv binary will be generated at `$GOPATH/bin/dinv`.